 Duration: in total 4h

 Target group: for K-9 teachers, principals and education experts

 Access to the course: 30 days

-Recommended courses to combine with this course: B1 Cornerstones of Finnish Education, B2 Motivating Students, B6 Educational Approaches in Finland – “Teach like Teachers in Finland!” and B7 Visit a Finnish school.
+Recommended courses to combine with this course: B1 Cornerstones of Finnish Education, B2 Motivating Students, and B6 Educational Approaches in Finland – “Teach like Teachers in Finland!”.